unnamed42/cc/README.md

-# cc
+# old
-simple c compiler, front-end only

-Currently refactoring, previous implementation is in [old](/old)
+previous implementation, to be refactored